Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 While comments and feedback are useful for enhancing code quality, they can easily be lost.
 To ensure that data isn't lost and a consistent system of record is created, it is worth noting that you are expected to REOPEN a closed pull request if changes are requested.

-### Do not click Compare & pull request
+## Do not click Compare & pull request

 After committing and pushing your changes and you are ready to get reviewed again, do not click on Compare and pull request.
 If you do this a new pull request will be created and feedback comments would be lost.
 Click on the Reopen pull request button instead.

-### See instructions below to reopening a closed Pull Request:
+## See instructions below to reopening a closed Pull Request:

+N.B!
 The pull request must not be merged, just closed.

-Go to Pull requests and add filter `is:closed`
+- Go to Pull requests and add filter `is:closed`
-Choose the Pull Request you want to reopen
+- Choose the Pull Request you want to reopen
-Select from checkbox and mark as Open.
+- Select from checkbox and mark as Open.

 ## Task 1.1